orbitalquark/textadept/docs/api.md

 Parameters:

-* *`command`*: The Linux, BSD, macOS, or Windows shell command to filter text through.
+* *`command`*: The Linux, macOS, or Windows shell command to filter text through.
 May contain pipes.

 <a id="textadept.editing.goto_line"></a>